The Equalizer 2: Plot

 After taking down Pushkin's operations, (Note: As depicted in The Equalizer (2014)) Robert McCall works as a driver and assists the less fortunate with the help of his close friend and former DIA colleague Susan Plummer.
-Robert travels to Istanbul to retrieve a kidnapped 9-year-old.
+McCall travels to Istanbul, and disguises himself as a bearded Turkish man to retrieve a 9-year-old girl kidnapped by her father and returns her to her mother (who is the owner of a bookstore he frequents).

-With Susan's assistance, Robert gathers information for Sam Rubinstein, an elderly Holocaust survivor looking to recover a painting of his long-dead sister.
-After Robert returns home to find that his apartment's courtyard has been vandalized, he accepts an offer from Miles Whittaker, a troubled teen resident with artistic talent, to paint a mural on the walls.
-Robert also helps one of his passengers, a young woman named Amy, who shows signs of having been drugged and assaulted.
+With Susan's assistance, McCall gathers information for Sam Rubinstein, an elderly Holocaust survivor looking to recover a painting of his long-dead sister.
+After McCall returns home to find that his apartment's courtyard has been vandalized, he accepts an offer from Miles Whittaker, a troubled teenaged resident with artistic talent, to paint a mural on the walls.
+McCall also helps one of his passengers, a young woman named Amy, who shows signs of having been drugged and assaulted.
 He takes her to the hospital and returns to brutally beat the men who attacked her.

-Susan and DIA officer Dave York, Robert's former partner, are called to investigate the murder-suicide of an agency affiliate and his wife in Brussels.
+Susan and DIA officer Dave York, McCall's former partner, are called to investigate the murder-suicide of an agency affiliate and his wife in Brussels.
 Susan is accosted in her hotel room and killed during what seems to be a robbery.
-Robert determines that the expertly delivered fatal knifing means that Susan was targeted and that the murder-suicide was also staged.
+McCall determines that the expertly delivered fatal knifing means that Susan was targeted and that the murder-suicide was also staged.

-Robert reveals to Dave that he is still alive and informs him of his findings.
-When Robert is attacked by an assassin posing as a passenger, he kills the man and retrieves his mobile phone, discovering Dave's number on its call list.
-Robert confronts Dave at his home.
+McCall reveals to Dave that he is still alive and informs him of his findings.
+When McCall is attacked by an assassin posing as a passenger, he kills the man and retrieves his mobile phone, discovering Dave's number on its call list.
+McCall confronts Dave at his home.
 Dave confesses that soon after McCall's supposed death, their unit was disbanded by the government.
 He and the rest of the team became contract killers.
 Dave says that he killed Susan because she would have figured out that he was behind the Brussels killings.